 As part of the planning process, architects and developers often require a pre-development survey of trees on the site, more commonly known as a BS5837 survey.

-Working from a CAD-type drawing with accurate tree locations, BS5837 surveys are designed to collect accurate data for each tree, assess their condition and categorise them according to their quality, which is based on condition, and their arboricultural, ecological and cultural significance.
+Working from a CAD drawing with accurate tree locations, BS5837 surveys are designed to collect accurate data for each tree.
+This includes assessing their condition and categorising them according to their quality.
+Tree dimensions are also accurately measured: this is important for being able to design around trees on a development site.

-AVA’s professional tree consultants use the latest technology to capture data on site, and to provide you with easily-digested information that will enable the safe and systematic management of your trees – before, during and post development.
+AVA’s professional tree consultants use up-to-date mobile technology to capture data on site, and to provide you with easily-digested information that will enable the safe and systematic management of your trees – before, during and post development.

 It is advised that a BS5837 survey is carried out prior to any development design, as the presence of trees on a site can cause constraints for the design.
 Find out more on the British Standards website.

 Our CAD enabled software accurately plots trees with their identifiers, root protection zones and other important dimensions, providing information that can then be easily used by the architect to design around the trees.